|Learn how to encourage responsible building and improve the quality of housing for all.|

 - Taking advantage of the site and the climate.
 This might include installing large, sun-facing windows in cool climates or overhangs to block summer sun in warm climates; angling buildings to catch or avoid sun or wind; using natural features (hills, trees) to block sun or wind; or building partially into a hill or earth mound for insulation.

-- Where appropriate, using super-insulation and therma-pane windows (windows with two or three panes separated by air pockets, creating an efficient heat- and cold-barrier) to control indoor temperatures.
+- Where appropriate, using super-insulation and thermal windows (windows with two or three panes separated by air pockets, creating an efficient heat- and cold-barrier) to control indoor temperatures.

-- Installing windows that open and close for ventilation, to cut down on or eliminate the need for air conditioning.
+- Installing windows that open and close for ventilation, along with ceiling fans to cut down on or eliminate the need for air conditioning.

-A New England university library was built in the 1960’s with large plate-glass windows meant to cut down on heating costs in the winter.
+A New England university library was built in the 1960’s with large plate-glass windows for passive heat gain, meant to cut down on heating costs in the winter.
 In fact, the combination of sun streaming in through the windows and the heat of the many bodies of students in the building made it necessary to run the air conditioning year-round.

-- Controlling energy use by maximizing natural light and installing low-wattage, fluorescent lighting; installing Energy Star low-energy appliances; and generating energy on-site with solar hot water collectors and solar- or wind-generated electricity.
+- Minimizing energy use by maximizing natural light and installing low-wattage, fluorescent lighting; installing Energy Star appliances; and generating energy on-site with solar hot water collectors and solar- or wind-generated electricity.

-- Installing a “green” roof.
-This can mean a literal green roof – a flat roof covered with earth and planted with grass – that can control water runoff, insulate against heat and cold, and even provide space to plant a garden.
-It can also mean a white roof that reflects sunlight in a warm climate, or a roof that collects rainwater to be used for cooling, irrigation, or other purposes.
+- Installing a green roof – a flat roof covered with earth and planted with grass – that can control water runoff, insulate against heat and cold, and even provide space to plant a garden.
+If a green roof installation is not feasible, installing a white roof that reflects sunlight in a warm climate will also help to reduce energy coasts.
+A roof can also be used to harvest (collect) rainwater which can be used for cooling, irrigation, or other purposes.

-- Conserving and recycling water.
-This can be accomplished through the use of low-flow faucets and showers; the collection and recycling of “gray water” (from sinks, bathtubs, etc., but not toilets) for irrigation, cooling, and other similar uses; and landscaping with plants native to the climate to minimize or eliminate the need for watering.
+- Conserving and reusing water.
+This can be accomplished through the use of low-flow faucets and showers; the use of “gray water” (collecting waste water from sinks, bathtubs, etc., that can then be reused in toilets, for irrigation, cooling, and other similar uses); and xeriscaping or landscaping with plants native to the climate to minimize or eliminate the need for watering.

 - Locating near public transportation and/or providing shuttles to stations or shopping to discourage unnecessary driving.

-- Creating pedestrian- and bike-friendly spaces, bike and walking/running paths, etc. to encourage exercise and – again – discourage unnecessary driving.
+- Creating pedestrian- and bike-friendly spaces, bike and walking/running paths, etc. to encourage exercise and discourage unnecessary driving.

 - Reclaiming brownfields.
 Brownfields are former industrial sites that are polluted, but cleanable.
-Using a brownfields site for development can be tricky, in that all the toxic material has to be either removed or cleaned in such a way that it will never be a danger to those living there.
-If it’s done right, however, reclaiming a brownfields site has many advantages: it recycles an area that has already been built on, rather than clearing new ground and eliminating more open space; it cleans up a polluted area, leaving a healthier environment and eliminating a danger; and it turns an eyesore into a community asset.
+Using a brownfield site for development can be tricky, in that all the toxic material has to be either removed or cleaned in such a way that it will not endanger residents.
+If it’s done right, reclaiming a brownfield site has many advantages: it recycles an area that has already been built on rather than clearing new ground and eliminating more open space; it cleans up a polluted area, leaving a healthier environment by removing toxins and hazardous materials; and it turns an eyesore into a community asset.

 - Reclaiming old buildings.
-Turning an empty mill, warehouse, or hotel, for instance, into housing reuses a valuable resource, rather than throwing it away, and preserves community history as well.
+Turning an empty mill, warehouse, or vacant school building, for instance, into housing reuses resources, reduces the carbon footprint of a development, and preserves community history as well.

 - Rehabilitating derelict buildings.
-Many old buildings are solid under their outer decay.
-Rather than being torn down, they can be turned into attractive and durable housing, often with the labor of those who will occupy them.
-Thus, they can provide housing for people, save them money (they exchange their labor for part of the rent or purchase price of the housing), and teach them skills at the same time.
-This also can rehabilitate whole neighborhoods by eliminating abandoned buildings that may be used as crack houses, or become dangerous places for children to play.
+The structure and foundation of many old buildings are solid under their decaying exterior skin.
+Rather than being torn down, they can be repurposed into attractive and durable housing.
+This effort can also rehabilitate whole neighborhoods by eliminating abandoned buildings that may be misused as drug dens or squatter houses, or become dangerous places for children to play.

 - Preserving open space through cluster housing.
 With cluster housing, housing units are built close together on a large lot, with the rest of the lot left as common open space.
 Thus, rather than each unit having a small amount of open space, the development as a whole has a large amount to share.